PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Lecture/english.md

 You might notice that the all our member variables have been changed to be stored in a `NativeArray`.
 Remember how C# makes copies of everything?
 NativeArrays allow us to access the same memory / instance from different places, rather than making copies of it every time.
 So to access any data outside a Job we need to use a NativeArray.

-Now open up JobDefs.cs and change the code to make the class static and add a new Job (which is just a struct).
+Open JobDefs.cs and change the code to make `JobDefs` a static class and add a new Job struct (which is just a struct).
+We will be putting all of our Jobs in `JobDefs` to keep our code organized.

 ```cs
 using UnityEngine;